-i.
-For contracts with Non-lifetime GMWBs that, in the contract year immediately preceding that during the valuation date, withdrew a non-zero amount not in excess of the GMWB’s guaranteed annual withdrawal amount, the partial withdrawal amount shall be 70% of the GMWB’s guaranteed annual withdrawal amount each year until the contract Account Value reaches zero.
+e.
+For contracts in the Accumulation Reserving Category with Non-lifetime guaranteed living benefits that, in the contract year immediately preceding that during the valuation date, withdrew a non-zero amount not in excess of the guaranteed living benefits annual withdrawal amount, the partial withdrawal amount shall be 70% of the guaranteed living benefits guaranteed annual withdrawal amount each year until the contract Account Value reaches zero.

-j.
-For other contracts with Non-lifetime GMWBs, no partial withdrawals shall be projected until the projection interval (the “initial withdrawal period”) determined using the “withdrawal delay cohort method” as described in Section 6.C.5.
-During the initial withdrawal period and thereafter, the partial withdrawal amount shall be 70% of the guaranteed annual withdrawal amount each year until the contract Account Value reaches zero.
+f.
+For contracts in the Accumulation Reserving Category with Non-lifetime guaranteed living benefits, partial withdrawals shall be projected to commence pursuant to the Company’s own prudent best estimate assumptions, but ensuring that, at a minimum, guaranteed living benefit utilization rates in aggregate, measured by benefit base under the scenario that produces a scenario reserve closest to the CTE70 amount, are at least as high as the utilization rates shown in the table below.
+Once guaranteed living benefit withdrawals are projected to commence, the partial withdrawal amount shall be 70% of the guaranteed annual withdrawal amount each year until the contract’s account value reaches zero.

+Table 6.9: Utilization Assumptions for Accumulation Reserving Category Contracts with Non-Lifetime Benefits